-With an urban vibrancy and a global perspective, New York Public Radio (NYPR) produces local news, innovative public radio programs, podcasts, musical performances, and live events that serve a passionate community on-air, online, and in person.
-NYPR is known for award-winning enterprise reporting and storytelling, and for nurturing today’s most talented content creators.
-Through independent journalism, stories that matter, courageous conversations, and the power of music, NYPR creates an impact – deeper understanding, richer conversation, and more engaged and enlightened communities.
-NYPR’s work has changed hearts, minds, and sometimes even policy or law.
+With an urban vibrancy and a global perspective, New York Public Radio (NYPR) produces innovative public radio programs, podcasts, and live events that touch a passionate community of more than 24 million people monthly on-air, online, and in person.
+We produce award-winning enterprise journalism, nurture today’s most creative talent, and create innovative programming and products that bring the best of public radio to listeners everywhere.
+Through independent journalism, stories that matter, courageous conversations, and the power of music, we create impact – deeper understanding, richer conversation, and more engaged and enlightened communities.
+Our work has changed hearts, minds, and sometimes even policy or law.

-Growing from its roots as a New York City-owned municipal radio station reaching one million people a month, NYPR today is an independent, mission-based, non-profit serving communities in New York City, New Jersey and beyond.
-NYPR delivers news and cultural programming to the area’s 18 million residents through eight local radio stations, digital streaming and on-demand platforms and a live performance venue.
-Through its programming and podcasts, NYPR reaches more than 24 million people a month.
-NYPR has a $100 million operating budget and 380 employees.
+New York Public Radio has been transformed from a City-owned municipal radio station reaching one million people a month to an independent nonprofit with eight local radio stations, the first digital local news site Gothamist, a live performance venue, and 18 nationally distributed programs/podcasts that together reach more than 24 million people a month.
+Today, NYPR has a $100 million operating budget and 380 employees.

 Reporting to NYPR’s Chief Executive Officer (CEO), the Chief Financial Officer (CFO) will play a critical role as a member of the executive leadership team.
 The CFO will serve as a partner to the CEO and as an advisor to the executive team, providing leadership in both short-term and long-term financial planning.
-The CFO will partner with senior leaders across the organization to ensure that the finance function is aligned on best practices, will provide consultative support on all planning initiatives and will address financial challenges as they arise.
-S/he serves as the lead executive and liaison with the Finance, Audit and Investment committees of the board.
+The CFO will partner with senior leaders across the organization to ensure that the finance function is aligned on best practices, will provide consultative support on all planning initiatives, and will address financial challenges as they arise.
+The CFO will also have oversight of legal, business development, and broadcast operations, and serve as the lead executive and liaison with the Finance, Audit, and Investment Committees of the board.

 The CFO will play a key role in shaping NYPR’s ambitions and embrace the challenge of developing a strategy for growth even as our current listeners move off of broadcast platforms and onto digital platforms, as new audiences adopt listening habits on these new platforms, and as competitive threats and challenges increase.
 The ambition of the organization, alongside a shifting media landscape, should be a thrilling challenge for the right individual.